Friedrichs v. California Teachers Association A Preview For 2016 Bargaining

 - Indemnification – the association may be liable for costs of litigation resulting from the Friedrichs decision, depending on the language of an indemnity clause.

 Right now, it is impossible to gauge how far-reaching the impact of Friedrichs may be.
-Todd and Fallon advise employers to prepare in advance by speaking to their labor lawyer, who can help identify key issues specific to their contract and bargaining relations.
+Todd advises employers to prepare in advance by speaking to their labor lawyer, who can help identify key issues specific to their contract and bargaining relations.